JimmyParaske/BernoulliNB-and-ID3-algorithm/README.md

 * Plots precision, recall, and F1-score as a function of the number of training files used.
 * Displays the results in tabular form. <br>

-Overall, this code performs sentiment analysis on movie reviews using the ID3 decision tree algorithm and evaluates its performance using various metrics and visualizations.
+Overall, this code performs sentiment analysis on movie reviews using the ID3 decision tree algorithm and evaluates its performance using various metrics and visualizations.<br>

+* More documentation and visuals **[here](Report.pdf)**